 John Nelson: A surprise on you.

-Steve Silverman: On the show your mom said the of father proposed by asking your grandmother and then arranging a surprise with your dad’s parents, but she doesn’t mention your maternal grandfather.
+Steve Silverman: On the show, your mom said your father proposed by asking your grandmother and then arranging a surprise with your dad’s parents, but she doesn’t mention your maternal grandfather.
 Was he still alive at the time or had he passed on?

 Steve Silverman: Okay, so he was recently deceased at that point then.

 Leigh Rubin: He was, right.
 Yes.
 I have heard nothing but great things about him.
 I have some fantastic from him.
 He served in World War I and then he worked for customs in New York City for quite a few years.
 I was I never had a chance to meet him.
 I did meet my maternal grandmother and both my grandparents on my dad side.